 ” There is a tremendous difference between shooting methods that work well when you`re simply trying to put holes in the Target and those that work well when the target is trying to put holes in You ” .
 Col Rex Applegate

 Tactical or operational shooting can claim their methods as Practical based on actual and practical performance, as they have been developed and upgraded over years of experience.
 Each day, we keep progressing on the field of Firearms, same as the Hand to hand.
 The Instinctive shooting method has distinct advantage that has proved itself highly effectively, time after time.
+The guiding principle of the Instinctive shooting method is to quickly neutralize the threat in the simplest and most instinctive and natural way possible.

 To achieve its high effectiveness, the tactical shooting method integrates: aggressiveness, determination, speed and accuracy.
 Stress and CHAOS as noise, rough vision conditions, fear and confusion, all factor and are introduced into the training regime, in order to accustom trainees to the typical pressures associated with actual events.
 It has become the preferred choice of many professional agencies around the world, due to its simplicity which is based on the instinctive reaction to stimulus which occurs under stress.
 This training Instruction will take you step by step to achieve superior handgun and rifle skills for rapid reaction in changing conditions.